By David Callahan

 “Where You Do Business Matters” has taken on a whole new meaning due to advancements in technology.
 Can you believe that it’s been 10 years since the debut of the iPhone?
 Real estate strategies have changed dramatically in order to accommodate and embrace a mobile workforce.

 Can you imagine going to a Starbucks and having a barista come over and say, “Excuse me.
 You’ve been sitting at this table for over an hour and other customers need to use this table to drink their coffee.”
 Nope.
 Not happening.
 But, does that same person taking up space at Starbucks need a private office in a Class A high-rise?
 Maybe, maybe not.
 However, it’s an example of the type of question that needs to be asked by business leaders prior to making their next workplace decision.

 Why?
 Simple: Because Where You Do Business Matters.
 And that’s more than just a tagline.

-David Callahan is senior vice president at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact David at 1-844-NO-CONFLICT or email@example.com to learn more.
+David Callahan is senior vice president at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact David at 1-844-662-6635 or email@example.com to learn more.